RussellTAllen/blackjack/README.md

 Blackjack card game

-Not hosted anywhere yet.
-Need to complete the "split" functionality, and then this will be a full-on blackjack game for up to four players.
+- Up to four players
+- This was just an exercise in logic and object-oriented programming
+- Not hosted anywhere.
+Everything works except the "split" functionality